Local places we know.

 Please see more photos and read our reviews and about our amenities as listed on Houfy.

-Enjoyment of Tiny Tiki Retro Hideaway by up to 8 people on the full day between the 2 nights selected.
+Enjoyment of Tiny Tiki Retro Hideaway by up to 8 people maximum.
 Our inimitable "Gypsy" the 24 foot Spartan Manor trailer, free parking, vintage dinnerware, vintage tableware, linens, full kitchen, 1 small equipped bathroom with shower, outdoor dining for 4, a 13 foot smaller trailer perfect for a dressing room, all patio furniture including 2 chaises, loveseat, 2 armchairs, 2 umbrellas, and an outdoor room with double bed.

 There is a 500.00 damage deposit required and a release of liability form to sign by all visitors.